Solo-Hawk/CS-Army-Discord-Reboot/README.md

 ## Task List

-[x] - Deploy basic build of MDB
-[x] - Deploy basic build of CS Army Bot
+[ ] - Streamline Classes to make more readable
+[ ] - Add Modules for more functionality
-[x] - Make better branch names (Development and Deployment look too similar when I'm tired) [ ] - Refactor Files and Variables, make naming clear [ ] - Commenting and sorting WIP modules
+[ ] - Refactor Files and Variables, make naming clear
-[ ] - Building module template
-[ ] - Bot support multi-server